Stalking expert Nico van den DriesStrongwood

 In the case of corporate stalking by an unknown offender, it is important that an investigation is carried out into who the offender is.
 That can be done by the police or one specialized detective agency like Strongwood.

-When analyzing all stalking cases, it is important to pay attention to the duration, content and diversity of the stalking behaviour, the characteristics of the offender with regard to psychopathology and motives, the identified victims and the impact of the stalking on the victims. .
-On this basis, an analysis must be made of the various options for stopping the stalking and a careful choice must be made among the options.
+When analyzing all stalking cases, it is important to pay attention to the duration.
+The content and diversity of the stalking behaviour.
+Characteristics of the offender with regard to psychopathology and motives.
+The identified victims and the impact of the stalking on the victims.
+On this basis, an analysis must be made of the various options for stopping the stalking and a careful choice must be made from among the options.

-In addition, very serious stalking behaviors often require immediate and far-reaching intervention, while less serious behaviors allow for a more gradual and less far-reaching approach.
+Very serious stalking behaviors often require immediate and far-reaching intervention.
+This while less serious behaviors allow for a more gradual and less far-reaching approach.

-Furthermore, characteristics of the perpetrator may in some cases require an approach with a report to the police and a request for a contact ban, and in other cases only a very strong judicial approach yields results or the threat of a judicial approach is more important or the threat that the stalker's behavior will be made public.
-Because of the many combinations of stalking, perpetrator and victim characteristics, the approach to stalking is often tailor-made.
+In addition, characteristics of the offender may in some cases require an approach involving reporting to the police.
+A request for a restraining order.
+And in other cases only a very firm judicial approach bears fruit or is the threat of a judicial approach more important or the threat that the behavior of the stalker will be made public.
+Because of the many combinations of stalking, offender and victim characteristics, the approach to stalking is often tailor-made.

 Stalking (referred to in law as 'harassment') is a crime.
 Since 2000, the Netherlands has had a special anti-stalking law.
 It is intended to target stalkers.
 Just like defamation or threats, stalking is a so-called 'criminal offense'.
 This means that there will be no prosecution against a stalker unless the victim has reported it.
 Although it often seems like a minor offense, it can have a significant impact on the life of the victim.
-The legislator therefore has one hefty maximum penalties for stalking given: maximum imprisonment of 3 years or a fine of the fourth category (19,500 euros) and often much more in the case of recidivism.
-So there are legal options.
+The legislator therefore has one hefty maximum penalties for stalking given.
+A maximum of 3 years in prison or a fine of the fourth category (19,500 euros) and often much more in the case of recidivism.
+So legally there are options.

 In practice, it often turns out that understaffing and lack of knowledge is a problem at the Police.
-Some stalkers often play it in such a way that there is almost no evidence to obtain in a simple way, which only increases the investigation duration and thus worsens until it is finally too late.
-It is also seen that there is not 1 declaration and 1 file, but often an accumulation of several reports of several facts, sometimes even spread over several files, departments and investigators.
-In fact, there should be more structure and a fixed point of contact, in addition to practical matters such as coordination with the Public Prosecution Service.
+Some stalkers often know how to play it in such a way that there is virtually no evidence to get in an easy way.
+Which only increases the duration of the investigation and thus worsens until it is eventually too late.
+Often there is not 1 declaration and 1 file, but often an accumulation of several declarations of several facts.
+Sometimes even spread over several files, departments and detectives.
+In fact, there should be more structure and a fixed point of contact.
+Besides of course practical matters such as coordination with the Public Prosecution Service.

-A victim often cannot escape recording a lot and gathering evidence, which is often not done or recorded in the right way.
+A victim often cannot avoid capturing a lot himself.
+Collect evidence.
+Which unfortunately is often not done or recorded in the right way.

 A program like Zeeman confronts: In addition to a program on television, Stalkers has actually also become a necessity.
-Although they often only solve 12 cases a year, it at least brings the theme to the map every time and that is much needed.
+Although they often only solve 12 cases a year.
+In any case, it brings the theme on the map every time and that is much needed.

-Within Strongwood has been around for years a fixed working method, which of course is also used in 'Gestalkt', in recording evidence, finding and recording the perpetrator and handing over the file to the police.
-Working together with the police to achieve the same goal is the approach.
-The problem often lies in the costs of an investigation, which not every victim can afford just like that.
-In the background, we are still working hard on a solution to overcome this problem and to finance it, for example, by means of collection / donations or a repayment scheme.
+Within Strongwood has been around for years a fixed working method.
+In capturing evidence, finding and recording the perpetrator and handing over the file to the police.
+The approach is to work together with the police to achieve the same goal.
+The problem often lies in the cost of an investigation.
+Not every victim can afford this just like that.
+We are still working hard in the background on a solution to fix this problem as well.
+For example, by financing with the help of donations or a repayment arrangement.

 Do you have questions about this topic?
 Do you need advice regarding stalking?
 Have you become a victim and do you want this to end now?
 Then contact Strongwood private investigator.
 We are available 7 days a week, 24 hours a day.

-Season 3 of 'Zeeman Confronteert: Stalkers' can be seen on RTL5 in the spring of 2022, the other seasons are on video land.
+Season 4 of 'Zeeman Confronteert: Stalkers' can be seen on RTL5 in the spring of 2023.
+The other seasons are on video land.